 Jamie was born and raised in Manhattan Beach, California.
 Both of her parents grew up in the South Bay as well, making her a second generation, California Native.
 Her love for Yoga came in the Fall of 2001 when she attended her first Yoga class by the suggestion of her doctor.
 Jamie had experienced severe anxiety growing up, but didn't want to take medication.
 After attending just one Yoga class she could feel the profound effect it had on her nervous system.
-To date, Jamie no longer experiences anxiety.

 In 2006, Jamie received her 200-hour, Yoga Alliance certified teacher training degree through Mukti Yoga School with her mentor, Julie Rader Wellman (Founder).
-Following this certification, she bagan teaching full-time and also continuing her Yoga teaching education.
-Over the course of the next 9 years, Jamie completed 8 more Yoga certification degrees that have amounted to nearly 1000 hours.
-These trainings specialize in the areas of Advanced Asana, Vinyasa Yoga, Yoga Therapy, Meditation and Pranayama, Kriya Yoga, Kids Yoga, Pre/Post Natal, and a Graduate Training.
-In addition to these trainings,, Jamie has attended numerous workshops, class and retreats led by some of the top Yoga teachers in the world.
-In 2009, Jamie began leading teacher trainings through Mukti Yoga School and has continued to certify aspiring Yoga teachers for the past 6 years.
+Following this certification, she began teaching full-time and also continued her Yoga teaching education.
+Jamie has completed an eclectic array of trainings specializing in the areas of Advanced Asana, Vinyasa Yoga, Yoga Therapy, Meditation, Pranayama, Kriya Yoga, Kids Yoga, Yoga for Athletes, Yoga Therepeutics, Pre/Post Natal, and a Graduate Training.
+In addition to these trainings, Jamie has has trained with Maty Ezraty, Chuck Miller and Annie Carpenter, as well as attended numerous workshops, classes and retreats led by some of the top Yoga teachers in the world.
+In 2009, Jamie began leading teacher trainings through Mukti Yoga School and has continued to certify aspiring Yoga teachers since.

 Jamie travels internationally leading workshops, teacher trainings, and retreats.
 Because of her own personal experience using Yoga for healing, she is interested in spreading the beautiful gift of Yoga to as many people as possible.
 Jamie strongly believes that life is about love and service.